 Geofencing at a hyperlocal level has allowed us to continue deliveries through the pandemic and contribute to the smooth implementation of major events throughout Southeast Asia.

-As we drive Southeast Asia forward, we’ll continue to expand our virtual boundaries for the benefit of all our partners and consumers.
+As we drive Southeast Asia forward, we at Grab will continue to expand our virtual boundaries for the benefit of all our partners and consumers.